AkashVasu2001/jojotwitterbot/README.md

 # jojotwitterbot
-A sample twitter bot that can reply to tweets
+A twitter bot that can reply to tweets